Skip to content

 Finding Your English Midwife (Hebamme) in Berlin: An Expat Guide

-Congratulations, you're pregnant in Berlin!
-This is an incredibly exciting time, but if you're an expat, navigating the German healthcare system can quickly feel overwhelming.
-You’ve likely heard about the importance of finding a midwife, or Hebamme, in Germany.
-And if you’re doing all this in a foreign language, the search for an English-speaking Hebamme can feel like a daunting task before you’ve even hit your second trimester.
+Congratulations, you're pregnant in Germany!
+This is an exciting time, but navigating the healthcare system, especially in a new language, can feel like a labyrinth.
+You've likely heard about the central role of a midwife, or Hebamme, in Germany.
+For expat parents, finding an English-speaking Hebamme can feel like a daunting task before you’ve even hit your second trimester.

-In Germany, a midwife (Hebamme) is a highly trained medical professional and your primary guide through pregnancy, birth, and the crucial Wochenbett (postpartum period).
-They offer comprehensive, holistic support, often working alongside your OB/GYN (Frauenarzt/ärztin).
-They conduct routine prenatal check-ups, monitor your baby's development, and provide essential postpartum care, including home visits to support you and your newborn with feeding (Stillberatung) and recovery.
+In Germany, a midwife (Hebamme) is far more than just a birth attendant.
+They are highly trained medical professionals who serve as your primary guide through pregnancy, birth, and the crucial postpartum period, known as Wochenbett.
+They work alongside your OB/GYN (Frauenarzt/ärztin), providing holistic support that includes routine prenatal check-ups, monitoring your baby's development, and offering essential postpartum care like home visits for feeding support (Stillberatung) and your recovery.
 They can even issue your Mutterpass (maternity record), a key document throughout your pregnancy.

-For expat parents, an English-speaking Hebamme is a game-changer.
+For expat parents, an English-speaking Hebamme is invaluable.
 Discussing the intimate details of pregnancy and birth requires deep trust and clear communication.
-A midwife who speaks your language not only bridges the language gap, ensuring you fully understand medical advice, but also offers cultural sensitivity and crucial emotional support during this vulnerable time.
+A midwife who speaks your language not only bridges this gap but also offers crucial cultural sensitivity and emotional support during a vulnerable time.

-Here’s the blunt truth: there's a significant midwife shortage (Hebammenmangel) in Berlin and across Germany.
-This means the best advice – and a common pitfall for expats unaware of this – is to start looking for a Hebamme as soon as you have a positive pregnancy test.
-Seriously, don't wait for the traditional 12-week mark.
-The earlier, the better!
+Here’s a crucial insight, and a common pitfall for expats: there’s a significant midwife shortage (Hebammenmangel) across Germany.
+This means the best advice we can give is to start looking for a Hebamme as soon as you have a positive pregnancy test.
+Do not wait for the traditional 12-week mark; the earlier you begin your search, the better your chances of finding someone.

-Your search will likely involve a multi-pronged approach.
-Don’t get discouraged if your first few attempts are unsuccessful; persistence is key.
-Online platforms like Ammely (ammely.de) and dedicated expat Facebook groups for Berlin parents are often the most effective starting points.
+Your search might involve a multi-pronged approach.
+Don’t get discouraged if your first attempts are unsuccessful.
+Online platforms like Ammely (ammely.de) and dedicated expat Facebook groups for parents in your city (e.g., Berlin) are excellent starting points.
 When reaching out, always specify that you need an English-speaking midwife, your estimated due date (Geburtstermin), and your district (Bezirk).

-One of the best aspects of Germany’s healthcare system is that most essential midwife services are covered by health insurance (Krankenkasse).
+One of the great aspects of Germany's healthcare system is that most essential midwife services are covered by health insurance (Krankenkasse).

-If you have public health insurance (Gesetzliche Krankenversicherung - GKV), nearly all standard midwife services – including prenatal care, birth assistance, up to 20 home visits in the first 10 days postpartum, additional visits, breastfeeding consultations, and even birth preparation (Geburtsvorbereitungskurs) and postnatal exercise (Rückbildungsgymnastik) classes – are fully covered.
+If you have public health insurance (Gesetzliche Krankenversicherung - GKV), nearly all standard midwife services – including prenatal care, birth assistance, postpartum home visits, breastfeeding consultations, and even birth preparation (Geburtsvorbereitungskurs) and postnatal exercise (Rückbildungsgymnastik) classes – are fully covered.

 If you have private health insurance (Private Krankenversicherung - PKV), coverage is generally excellent, but it is crucial to check your individual policy details upfront.
 Some private plans may have specific limits on visits or reimbursement rates.
-A common out-of-pocket expense, even with public insurance covering a portion, is the Rufbereitschaftspauschale (on-call fee) for a dedicated birth midwife (Beleghebamme) or home birth midwife.
+A common out-of-pocket expense, even for those with public insurance, can be the Rufbereitschaftspauschale (on-call fee) for a dedicated birth midwife (Beleghebamme) or home birth midwife.
 Always clarify any potential costs directly with your midwife and insurance provider.

 Need the full checklist for your situation?